microsoft/TypeChat/examples/restaurant/README.md

 **Input**:

 ```
-😀> 🍕> I want three pizzas, one with mushrooms and the other two with sausage.
+🍕> I want three pizzas, one with mushrooms and the other two with sausage.
 Make one sausage a small.
 And give me a whole Greek and a Pale Ale.
 And give me a Mack and Jacks.
 ```

 **Output**:

+*This is GPT-4-0613 output; GPT-3.5-turbo and most other models miss this one.*

 ```
-2 large pizza with mushrooms
+1 large pizza with mushrooms
 1 small pizza with sausage
+1 large pizza with sausage
 1 whole Greek salad
 1 Pale Ale
 1 Mack and Jacks